FCS 113. Interior Design Communication I (3)

 Students will analyze current issues relevant to Family and Consumer Sciences and apply relevant theories in Family and Consumer Sciences and related fields to advance understanding of these issues.
 They will further combine elements in the Family and Consumer Sciences’ body of knowledge to propose solutions to local and global issues.
 This course is available …

-FCS 690A-P. Seminar: Advances in Family and Consumer Sciences (3)
+FCS 690A-N. Seminar: Advances in Family and Consumer Sciences (3)

 Prerequisite: Graduate standing.
 Advanced study in Family and Consumer Sciences subject matter areas.
-Course Title FCS 690A Nutrition FCS 690B Food Science FCS 690C Family Economics FCS 690D Family Management FCS 690E Textile Science FCS 690F Apparel and Human Behavior FCS 690G Environmental Design for Selected Populations FCS 690H Interior Design of Selected Settings FCS …
+Course Title FCS 690A Nutrition FCS 690B Food Science FCS 690C Family Economics FCS 690F Apparel and Human Behavior FCS 690G Environmental Design for Selected Populations FCS 690H Interior Design of Selected Settings FCS 690I Child Development (course may be repeated once) …

 FCS 694A-C. Supervised Field Study (1-3)